Contents

 Your budget will help narrow down your options, but the cheapest telescope worth buying for a child will cost at least $60-70.

-As aperture increases the price tends to go up and the sky’s the limit, but you could get a very good telescope for a few hundred dollars.
-See our guide to telescope costs for more detail.
+As the aperture increases the price tends to go up and the sky’s the limit, but you could get a very good telescope for a few hundred dollars.

 Bringing this all together, you will want:

-- An aperture of at least 3-inches (76 mm).
+- An aperture of at least 2.8 inches (70 mm).
 The higher this number is, the better the capacity of the telescope to provide good views of the night sky.

 - The right size and weight for the child who will use it.
 You’ll need to look at the assembled weight of the telescope and also consider the telescope type (refractor, reflector, or catadioptric).

-- A alt-azimuth mount.
-This best for astronomy and the easiest type to use.
-Steer clear of equatorial mounts (you always buy a new mount if you want to get into astrophotography later – see the best mounts for astrophotography).
-You can also consider a computerized/GOTO mount.
+- An alt-azimuth or dobsonian mount.
+These are best for astronomy and the easiest to use – steer clear of equatorial mounts for kids.
+You can also consider a mount with computerized/GOTO functionality.

 You then just need to consider your budget for how much you want to spend.